bernardcaldas/object-detection-custom-maskrcnn/README.md

-# Custom object detection to predict fruits in custom dataset
+# Custom object detection multi class to predict fruits in custom dataset

 This is an example showing the use of Mask RCNN in a real application, creating multiple class for classify some objects this post in medium will help you to create an computer vision application with multiple class.